FED-OS/FED-EDU-A-Space-for-All-Black-Men/README.md

 - If you attach a custom domain later (Settings → Pages → Custom domain), the same relative links keep working with zero changes.

-Forked by Daigon876 on a mission.
+Forked by MainDaMainMan on a mission.